 Old Testament methods.
 Three methods that would now be inappropriate for obtaining divine guidance were permissible in Old Testament times.

 - The Urim and Thummim (Exod.
 28:30).
 Upon presenting a question to the Lord, the high priest discovered the answer by consulting the Urim and Thummim, which he carried in the pouch of his breastplate.
-Scholars have long debated what these were.
+It has long been debated what these were.
 Perhaps they were two small stones, one representing "yes," the other "no," and the high priest found the answer by drawing out one stone at random.
-Or perhaps he removed both stones and the one with the right answer glowed supernaturally.
-Or perhaps he cast them like dice and deduced the answer from the sides facing upward.
-We simply do not know anything about the Urim and Thummim except their names.
+But on some occasions their use did not yield a definite answer (1 Sam.
+28:6; another probable instance is 1 Sam.
+14:37).
+Therefore, most scholars agree that we simply do not know anything about the Urim and Thummim except their names.
 No doubt God has withheld further information because he does not want us to make replicas for use today.

 - Seeking signs.
 The most famous example is the method Gideon used to assure himself that God had really called him to lead the armies of Israel against the Midianites (Judg.
 6:36-40).
 He asked God for a sign.
 Specifically, he wanted to set out a dry fleece at night, then in the morning to find the fleece soaked with dew but sitting on dry ground.
 God complied with the request and gave him the sign as confirmation of His will.
 Unsatisfied, Gideon asked for a second sign.
 He wanted to find just the opposite, the ground wet but the fleece dry.
 Again God complied.